mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ![GTM - configure your GA Token step 2](/dotstatsuite-documentation/images/gtm-ga-token-step2.png)

 #### Configure your cross domains
-This variable is usefull to know when a user click on a link inside your application.
-That allow us to define is think link is an outbound link or not.
+The **Cross-domain** variable is necessary if you want to track events when a user clicks on a hyperlink from your website to another target (outbound links).

-First click on **Cross-domain** variable
+From the "Workspace" of your data-explorer container, go to "Variables", then click on the **"Cross-domain"** user-defined variable.

 ![GTM - configure your domain](/dotstatsuite-documentation/images/gtm-ga-cross-domain.png)

-Then change the value by your cross domain hyperlinks separated by comas:
+Keep "Variable Type" to "Element URL", "Component Type" to "Is Outbound", and then change "Affiliated Domains" value by the comma-separated list your cross-domain hyperlink, then save.

 ![GTM - configure your domain next step](/dotstatsuite-documentation/images/gtm-ga-cross-domain-next-step0.png)